Assistant Chief Mario Partida

 SLFD’s Planning and Development Division provides executive-level support in the areas of planning, research and development.
 The Division works extensively with other City, State and Federal agencies, along with various private sector entities, to provide input and coordination on various aspects of Fire and EMS services.
 The Division is also responsible for coordinating and planning Fire Station and Administrative Facilities, Fleet Vehicle Purchases, Fire Apparatus Purchases and acquisition of new equipment.
 Additional responsibilities include recruiting, hiring, promotional processes, grants, and developing and updating SOPs.

 The Planning and Development Division includes the Administrative and the Training Group both overseen by Battalion Chiefs.
-Administrative Battalion Chief Doug Boeker is responsible for Professional Standards Administrative Investigations, special projects, quality control and safety.
-The Training Battalion Chief Jerod Vontz oversees the Training Group that includes two Captains; Captain Kip Hilgers and one current vacancy and is responsible for all Fire, EMS and special skills training.
+Administrative Battalion Chief is responsible for Professional Standards Administrative Investigations, special projects, quality control and safety.
+The Training Battalion Chief oversees the Training Group that includes one captain who is responsible for all Fire, EMS and special skills training.
 This group is also responsible for overseeing department testing, performance and quality control.

 About Assistant Fire Chief Mario Partida